-While some of these approaches preclude inferences to the entire population of the given group, they still can produce vital information to facilitate crucial interventions.
-Nearly every example reviewed reveals non-trivial disparities among a differentiated subgroup that, even if one cannot infer the percentages, suggests the need for interventions.
+While some of these approaches preclude inferences to the entire population of the given group, they still can produce vital information for crucial interventions and engagement.3 Nearly every example reviewed reveals non-trivial disparities among a differentiated subgroup that, even if one cannot infer the percentages, suggests the need for further exploration and, potentially, for interventions.
 Many of the examples concern health - scholars have done more work on disparities in health than other science areas (e.g., climate change, energy, new technologies) - but, given the previously identified inequities, more work is essential in these other domains.
 Notably, scholars have moved towards combining multiple sampling techniques to mitigate the limitations of any single approach.
-This might involve oversampling racial minority groups through a combination of panel recontacts and newly recruited respondents, using random digit dialing (RDD), address-based sampling (ABS) of high-density areas, and lists (PRRI 2019; Pew Research Center 2011, 2012).
+This might involve oversampling racial minority groups through a combination of panel recontacts and newly recruited respondents, using random digit dialing (RDD), address-based sampling (ABS) of high-density areas, and lists (e.g., Pew Research Center 2011, 2012; PRRI 2019).
+Of course, choosing which method is appropriate depends on the goals of the research; distinct sampling methods bring inevitable tradeoffs concerning coverage, representation, and generalizability.
+The focus, though, should lie with the opportunities now available, rather than with the limits of any one method.